Table of contents

 The basics of gardening are the same wherever you live.
 You need soil, water, fertiliser and time to care for your garden (e.g. weeding etc).
 However, people from other climates move to the tropics and battle against the conditions.

-They want to grow all the food they are familiar with.
-Therefore it is better to grow fruit and vegetables that thrive naturally in the tropics.
+People like to grow all the food they are familiar with.
+However, it is better to grow fruit and vegetables that thrive naturally in the tropics.
 Fortunately there are a variety of tropical fruits and vegetables to choose from.

 Tropical Garden Plants